anikap22/assignment-1/README.md

 ## Get the files
 Q1.
 Download the following data files from the internet using the curl command: http://eaton-lab.org/pdsb/test.fastq.gz and http://eaton-lab.org/pdsb/iris-data-dirty.csv.
 Use the less or zless commands to look at the files.
 Then use the head command to print the first 5 lines from each file as output.

 A1.
 Get the file from the internet using curl (with -O to suppress the output from the screen).
+Then use zless to look at the files.
+Before printing lines the file needs to ge unzipped if zipped (*.gz).

 Sources:
 - for curl syntax: https://www.thegeekstuff.com/2012/07/wget-curl